uconneeb/outreach/elementary-school-outreach.md

 This activity was designed to introduce students to ideas about what wild animals need to survive and how we can help populations of endangered animals.
 Students played a game of musical chairs using resource cards to learn about how finite resources affect populations of animals.

 Click here for more materials: <a href="pdf/resource-activity.pdf" target="_blank">Resource Activity</a>

+## Metamorphosis Activity

+Grade level: Kindergarten +

+This activity was designed to introduce students to the idea of metamorphosis.
+Students used pipe cleaners to make caterpillars and then added wings to turn their caterpillars into butterflies.

+Click here for more materials: <a href="pdf/metamorphosis.pdf" target="_blank">Metamorphosis Activity</a>